 A project manager is a leader, above all.
 You can’t manage tasks without motivating people.
 In this project management training video, Jennifer Bridges, PMP, provides you with some techniques to better motivate your team to set your project up for success.

 Jennifer discussed several ways that project managers can motivate their team members.
 Being a project manager is a little like being a coach.
 While your team members need that pep talk before the game, they also need to know you’re out there with them in the field, and celebrating successes before the win.

 Jennifer offered four key ways you can motivate your team throughout your project’s lifecycle:

 - Know your team

 That last point might matter above all else.
-If you take the time to really connect with your team and have brought them into the overall project process, you will be able to tell with motivation is down and you’ll have some trust built up to be able to address your team’s concerns.
+If you take the time to connect with your team and have brought them into the overall project process, you’ll be able to tell when motivation is down.
+The best leaders have the trust of their team and can address their team’s concerns.